Procedure: Student critical incident

 - Where a critical incident involving a student of the Australian National University is identified by an internal party (i.e., student, staff or visitor) or an external party (e.g., the Australian Federal Police), contact ANU Security [(02) 6125 2249].

-- ANU Security notifies the Registrar (Student Life) or nominee of the student critical incident.
+- ANU Security notifies the Associate Director, Wellbeing or nominee of the Student Incidents and Support team.

-- On notification of a student critical incident, the Registrar (Student Life) or nominee:
+- On notification of a student critical incident, the Associate Director, Wellbeing or nominee:

 - Requests that the appropriate delegate complete the critical incident report template and submit other relevant documentation.